Beginner’s Guide to a Low Blood Sugar Diet

 Snack: Baby carrots and bell pepper strips with hummus

-healthy soup ideas
+healthy vegetable soup

 Day 2